tratteria/website/content/docs/quickstart/generating-trats.md

 }
 ```

-The Txn-Token request requires request details in base64url encoded JSON format.
+The TraT request requires request details in base64url encoded JSON format.
 You can encode the JSON using [this online tool](https://www.base64url.com/) or other available methods.
 The encoded version will appear like this:

 ```plaintext
 ewogICAgImFjdGlvbiI6ICJCdXkiLAogICAgInF1YW50aXR5IjogNSwKICAgICJzdG9jayI6ICJOQVNEQVE6TVNGVCIKfQ